 Yes!
 Especially Al Maya and Al Mirfa Island, which offer safer waters and easier access.

-4. Can I combine desert safari and island trips?
+4. Can I combine the desert safari and the island trips?

 Absolutely.
 Many travelers enjoy dune bashing, quad biking, and then relax on the coast the next day.
 Explore combo packages here.